openedx/edx-platform/docs/guides/hooks/events.rst

 ^^^^^^^^^^^^^^^^

 This is one of the most common use cases for plugins.
-The edx-platform will send and event and you want to react to it in your plugin.
+The edx-platform will send an event and you want to react to it in your plugin.

 For this you need to: